SwathiKamalapuram/Helmet-Detection-Report/README.md

 Data:

 The data was custom made by collecting the images from internet using the online repositories.
 The data had the diversity and variation to detect any possible kind of scenario of person wearing helment.
 The data consisted of two classes of person riding the bike and bycycles with helmet and without helmet.
-The data can be accessed from this link: https://drive.google.com/file/d/1hxUF7z20tghwRWZiHh7j7qm_uti-030y/view?usp=share_link
+The custom object detection dataset (image & bounding box text file) can be accessed from this link: https://drive.google.com/file/d/1hxUF7z20tghwRWZiHh7j7qm_uti-030y/view?usp=share_link

 Method:

-Yolov5 is the most widely used machine learning algorithm for the detection and prediction applications.
+Yolov is the most widely used machine learning algorithm for the detection and prediction applications.
 This project consists of the custom dataset and the annotations were carried out using labalimg toolbox.
 This model is specifically designed in a manner to detect the bounding boxes for the training and the training of the bounding boxes resulted in prediction of the helmets/no helmets in the project.
 The bounding boxes of the images were created using the Labelimg toolbox.
 The dataset used for the project consists of the custom image dataset.

 Architecture of the implemented technique can be seen as: